spryker/spryker-docs/docs/pbc/all/discount-management/discount-management.md

 A *query string* is a discount application type that uses [decision rules](#decision-rule) to dynamically determine which products qualify for discounts.

-The discount in the example below applies to white products.
+The discount in the example below applies to white color products.

 ![Query collection](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+&+Discounts/Discount/Discount+Feature+Overview/collection-query.png)

 The product selection based on the query string is dynamic:
-* If at some point, the color attribute of a product changes from white to anything else, the product is no longer eligible for a discount.
+* If at some point the color attribute of a product changes from white to anything else, the product is no longer eligible for a discount.
-* If at some point, a product receives the white color attribute, it becomes eligible for a discount.
+* If at some point a product receives the white color attribute, it becomes eligible for a discount.

 ### Promotional product

 *Promotional product* is a discount application type that discounts particular products at a set quantity, enabling "buy X, get Y" promotions.

 When a customer meets conditions for a promotional product discount, the **Promotional products** section is displayed in the cart and lets customers add the available quantity of the discounted products.
-The section consists of the product name, SKU, original and discounted price, and discount description.
+The section consists of the product name, SKU, original and discounted price, and a description of the discount.

 ![Promotional product](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/user/features/promotions-discounts-feature-overview.md/202200.0/promotional-product-storefront.png)
 <!--
 old image: (https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+&+Discounts/Discount/Discount+Feature+Overview/promotional-product-frontend.png)
 -->

 A Back Office user selects promotional products by entering comma-separated abstract product SKUs in the Back Office.
-Also, they define the maximum quantity of the products to be sold with a discount.
+They also define the maximum quantity of the products to be sold with a discount.
 For example, there are 10 SKUs in **ABSTRACT PRODUCT SKU(S)**, and **MAXIMUM QUANTITY** is set to `1`.
 If a customer fulfills the discount conditions, they are eligible for one unit of any of the 10 promotional products, not one of each.
 Likewise, if **MAXIMUM QUANTITY** is set to `3`, they can select 3 units of any of the promotional products in any combination.
 The promotional products are automatically merchandised below the items in a customer's cart.
 The customer can add one of these products to the cart from this widget, and the discount will apply.

 {% info_block infoBox "Note" %}

 The promotional product discount only applies if the product is added to the cart from the **Promotional Products cart** widget.
-If the product is already in the cart before the discount conditions are met, the customer needs to remove and re-add it from the widget.
+If the product is already in the cart before the discount conditions are met, the customer needs to first remove it, then re-add it to the widget.

 {% endinfo_block %}

-A Back Office user can either give away promotional products completely for free or provide a discount for these products by specifying the percentage value or a fixed amount to be discounted from the promotional products' price.
+A Back Office user can either give away promotional products for free or provide a discount for these products by specifying the percentage value, or a fixed amount, to be discounted from their price.
 When giving a product for free, the percentage value must be 100%.
 Using a fixed amount discount for a free product is also possible, where the amount is equal to a product's price, but it is not recommended due to the possibility of price fluctuations and differences across multiple products.

 ![Collection - promotional product](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/user/features/promotions-discounts-feature-overview.md/202200.0/collection-promotional-product.png)

 ## Discount calculation types

 Calculation defines the value to be deducted from a product's default price.
-There are two types of discount calculation:
+There are two types of discount calculations:
 * Percentage
 * Fixed amount